demelere/ASCII-Shaders/Processor/README.md

 ## Settings

 The program uses a JSON configuration file to customize the ASCII art conversion.
-You can find a template in `settings_template.json`.
+You can find a template in `settings_template.json` and example configurations in `settings_examples.json`.
 Here are the available settings:

 - `block_size`: Size of each ASCII character block (default: 8)
 - `brightness`: Brightness adjustment factor (default: 1.0)
 - `auto_adjust`: Enable automatic contrast adjustment (default: true)
-- `color`: Preserve original colors when using "original" palette (default: true)
+- `color`: Preserve original colors (default: true)
 - `invert`: Invert brightness values (default: false)
 - `edge_detection`: Use edge detection mode (default: false)
 - `sigma1`: Edge detection strength parameter 1 (default: 2.0)
 - `sigma2`: Edge detection strength parameter 2 (default: 2.0)
 - `ascii_chars`: String of ASCII characters to use (default: " .:-=+*#%@")
 - `dithering`: Enable Floyd-Steinberg dithering (default: false)
-- `palette`: Color palette to use (default: "original")
+- `palette`: Color palette to use (see below)
+- `color_palette`: Array of hex color codes for custom palettes (default: ["#ffffff"])
 - `foreground`: Foreground color in hex (default: "#000000")
 - `background`: Background color in hex (default: "#ffffff")

-### Available Color Palettes
+### Color Palettes

-The program supports several color palettes through the `palette` setting:
+The program supports several built-in color palettes that can be specified using the `palette` setting:

-1. `"original"`: Uses the original colors from the input image
+- `"original"`: Uses the original colors from the input image
-2. `"black_white"`: Simple black and white output
+- `"bw"`: Black and white palette
-3. `"terminal"`: Classic 16-color terminal palette
+- `"terminal"`: Terminal-style colors with Solarized-inspired palette
-4. `"amber"`: Vintage amber monitor look (black and amber)
+- `"amber"`: Classic amber monochrome display
-5. `"low_contrast"`: Subtle grayscale variations
+- `"low_contrast"`: Low contrast grayscale palette
-6. `"nord"`: Nord color theme with cool, arctic colors
+- `"nord"`: Nord theme colors
-7. `"catppuccin"`: Catppuccin theme with soft, pastel colors
+- `"catppuccin"`: Catppuccin theme colors

-To use original colors from the input image:
+To use the original colors from your image, set:
 ```json
 {
   "palette": "original",